brson/contract-game/doc/notes.md

 I search the Rust issue tracker and don't see any reports that sound related.

-Looking at the git log from my current HEAD to origin/master I see commits that look like they probably fix this issue:
+Looking at `cargo-contract`'s git log from my current HEAD to origin/master I see commits that look like they probably fix this issue:

 ```